Summary

 Once you've finished configuring your Automation Template, click "Save" in the top right (shown in the screenshot above)

-Your new Templated Automation will display within your App Center, in "All apps":
+Your new Templated Automation will display within your App Center:

 π Tip: check our our separate article on the App Center for more on how to manage Apps here, such as using labels.